arsin305/terraria-hub/README.md

 ### World Settings

 Each world has fully configurable settings.
-The game port is auto-assigned from the configured range and shown read-only.
+The game port is auto-assigned from the configured range and shown read only.
 An optional per-world playit.gg secret key launches a dedicated public tunnel for that world without affecting others.

 ![Settings tab — max players, password, world size, difficulty, seed, autosave, playit.gg key](docs/screenshots/world-settings.png)